Fostering Requirements UK

 - You must have a spare bedroom that a young person can have to themselves

-3. Be a British citizen, or have indefinite leave to remain
+- You must be a British citizen or have indefinite leave to remain

 In most cases, we ask that one foster carer in a family performs the role full-time and has no other employment.
 However, depending on the type of placement, there may be some opportunities for you to work in a flexible or part-time capacity.

 We always encourage you to have a chat with our friendly advisors, who will be able to discuss your personal situation and availability to care for a child in care.